tsatria03/CookyCraze/docks/readme.txt

 Configuration files for modders

+A note on the word coins in config files.
+Inside the configuration files, the word coins is the internal identifier for the player's money.
+When a field says coins, that is the exact value you must type.
+It does not mean the game will display the word coins to the player.
+All money values are shown in dollars and cents in-game, such as 50 cents or $1.50.
+The word coins only appears in the config files themselves as a technical label, never in any message the player reads or hears.

 All of the configuration files are located in the data/config folder, and are split into three subfolders.
 Lines starting with a semicolon, hash, or double slash are treated as comments and ignored by the parser.